Saturday, April 25, 2026

 My childhood in Bukit Temensu was until I was in Form 3, when I joined the RMC.
 But we were in a close society in Kampong Bukit Temensu.

 Yesterday, it was instant recognition all round.
 Azmi also recognized Idah, and called her Kak Long straight away.
 She said she's Poad age, which I whatsapped to him later, and he concurred.
-I told her Poad went to study in Wisconsin, where he met Karim, another Bukit Temensu boy, who was doing his PhD at the university there.
+I told her Poad went to study in Wisconsin, where he met Karim, another Bukit Temensu boy, who was doing his PhD at the same university there.
 Poad and I visited Karim's house when I went to attend Poad's graduation from the university in the late 80's.

 I got Azmi to write down her address and phone number yesterday.
 "In case I go to the States again".
 Maybe I would.